Neko-Box-Coder/ModC/Spec.md

 We can specify what the `FreeNode()` function should be called with.
 `return_value` can be used for indicating the return value.

+The syntax might seem a bit long and verbose.
+Keep reading and there's a shorten version that will be introduced later.

 ```go
 [deferred]